rackerlabs/design-system/_component_design/key-value-pairs.md

 layout: component
 category: Components
 usage: >
    A key-value pair is a group of two related data items.
 Key-value pairs display a label (the key) with the corresponding data (the value).
-Color and alignment of key-value pairs allow the user to scan the page quickly for relevant data.
+Color and alignment of key-value pairs enable the user to scan the page quickly for relevant data.
 preview-image: preview-images/key-value.svg
 resource: true
 status: stable
-last-modified: 2018-05-01
+last-modified: 2018-05-04
 helix-ui-css: true
 helix-ui-javascript: true
 ---